Last Updated on May 26, 2022 by Ellen Christian

 After that, you need to decorate the top.
 You can use ribbon, buttons, beads, stickers, scrapbook embellishments, or any other little things you have on hand.
 Since I was making this for Valentine’s Day, I chose ribbons and buttons that were pink and white and matched the floral scrapbook paper that I used as a background.

 If I was making it for a different holiday or a birthday, I would have chosen different colors.
 If you’re making this for a boy, you could use bright primary colors and comic strip paper.

-Inside the tin, simply cut matching or complimentary pieces of scrapbook paper to line the top and the bottom of the tin.
+Inside the tin, simply cut matching or complementary pieces of scrapbook paper.
+Then use it to line the top and the bottom of the tin.
 If you don’t have scrapbook paper, use another type of paper or you could use felt or fabric if you’d rather.